ANTsX/ANTsPy/CONTRIBUTING.md

 any part of the install process.

 1. The `setup.py` file is run.
 The entire build runs from here.
+2. We check for a local VTK copy by seeing if the environment variable $VTK_DIR is set.
+  (unless the `--novtk` flag was given - e.g. `python setup.py develop --novtk`).
+3. If there is a local VTK build found, move on.
+Otherwise, clone the VTK repo and make it by running the script `configure_VTK.sh`.
+This does NOT run `make install`.
-2. We check for a local ITK copy by seeing if the environment variable $ITK_DIR is set.
+4. We check for a local ITK copy by seeing if the environment variable $ITK_DIR is set.
-2. If there is a local ITK build found, move on.
+5. If there is a local ITK build found, move on.
 Otherwise, clone the ITK repo and make it by running the script `configure_ITK.sh`.
-This does NOT run `make install`, so you will not now have a local ITK build.. that could be changed.
+This does NOT run `make install`.
-3. After ITK is built, the `configure_ANTsPy.sh` script is run.
+6. After VTK (optional) and ITK are built, the `configure_ANTsPy.sh` script is run.
 This clones the core ANTs repo and copies all of the source files into the `ants/lib/` directory.
 Note that ANTs core is not actually built on its own directly.
 Then, a copy of `pybind11` is cloned and put into the `ants/lib/` directory -